Harold Peto: Biography

 In 1892 Peto ended his partnership with Ernest George, and based himself in Kent (1892–1895) and afterwards at Landford Lodge near Salisbury (1896–1899).
 Again these were years of travel: to Egypt, Italy, Germany and France; and in 1898 he made a round-the-world tour which included Japan.

 In 1899 Peto purchased and moved to Iford Manor in west Wiltshire, having visited it that year with his friend, Henry Avray Tipping.
-Harold made Iford his permanent base.
-He re-designed and expanded the garden, trying out new ideas, and incorporating the artefacts collected during his travels around the world.
+He made Iford his permanent base, for which he re-designed and expanded the garden, trying out new ideas, and incorporating the artefacts collected during his travels around the world.
 The garden at Iford illustrates particularly his Arts and crafts approach to architecture and garden design.

 Most of Peto's major commissions were executed between 1900 and 1914.
-His projects include work at Easton Lodge, Essex; West Dean House, Sussex; Crichel House, Dorset; Petwood, Lincolnshire; High Wall, Oxford; Buscot Park, Oxfordshire; Hartham Park, Wiltshire; Bridge House, Surrey; Heale House, Woodford, Wiltshire; Wayford Manor House, Somerset; Burton Pynsent House, Somerset and Ilnacullin, County Cork, Ireland.
+His projects include work at Easton Lodge, Essex; West Dean House, Sussex; Crichel House, Dorset; Petwood, Lincolnshire; High Wall, Oxford; Buscot Park, Oxfordshire; Hartham Park, Wiltshire; Bourton Hall, Warwickshire; Bridge House, Surrey; Heale House, Woodford, Wiltshire; Wayford Manor House, Somerset; Burton Pynsent House, Somerset and Ilnacullin, County Cork, Ireland.
 He also designed a series of gardens in Mediterranean France – at Cannes the Isola Bella, and at Cap Ferrat the villas Sylvia, Maryland and Rosemary.

 A good example of Peto's garden architecture can be seen at West Dean House, Sussex, now housing West Dean College, where his 300 ft pergola is a highlight of the gardens.
 Peto and Ernest George also directed an extension of the house for William James (father of poet Edward James, patron of the Surrealist art movement); they created the Oak Room, the old dining room and the staircase, all of which can still be seen within West Dean College.

-Peto was also interested in interior design, and in 1907 he was commissioned to design the first-class accommodation aboard the trans-Atlantic liner Mauretania.
+Peto was also interested in interior design, and in 1907 he was commissioned to design the first-class accommodation aboard the transatlantic liner Mauretania.

 Peto died at Iford Manor on 16 April (Easter Day), 1933.